Abbey Clancy: Media recognition

-Clancy was ranked 37th in FHM magazine's annual 100 sexiest women in the world poll of 2007 but dropped down to number 55 the following year.
+Clancy was ranked 37th in FHM magazine's annual 100 Sexiest Women poll of 2007 and 55th the following year.
 In 2009, Clancy had moved up to 12th place, and in 2010 she went up to 10th place in the annual poll.

-In July 2012 The Sun Newspaper announced Clancy as their exclusive Beauty Columnist writer.
-Clancy was the subject of widespread criticism in her home town of Liverpool, as the paper was boycotted in the city for printing false allegations against supporters of Liverpool football club in the aftermath of the Hillsborough disaster in 1989.
-Clancy later apologised for the column.
+In July 2012 The Sun announced Clancy as their exclusive Beauty Columnist writer.
+Clancy was subsequently widely criticised in her home town of Liverpool, as the city had boycotted the newspaper for printing false allegations against supporters of Liverpool Football Club in the aftermath of the Hillsborough disaster in 1989.
+Clancy publicly apologised for the Sun column soon after.

 Personal life

 Clancy's brother Sean is a footballer who played for A.F.C.
 Telford United.
 He was also a member of the cast of the short-lived E4 reality series Desperate Scousewives.

 She started dating footballer Peter Crouch in 2006.
-The couple were engaged in July 2009 and their daughter Sophia Ruby was born on 14 March 2011.
+The couple were engaged in July 2009.

 On 30 June 2011, Clancy and Crouch married.
-Their second daughter Liberty Rose was born on 1 June 2015.
-Their son, Johnny, was born on 3 January 2018.
-It was announced by Peter on 3 January 2019 that the couple were expecting their fourth child.
-On 3 June 2019, Abbey gave birth to their second son.
+They have two daughters and two sons.